survivejs/react-book/manuscript/08_building_kanban.md

 npm i extract-text-webpack-plugin --save-dev
 ```

 to get started.
-Next we need to get rid of our current CSS related declaration at `common` configuration.
+Next, we need to get rid of our current CSS related declaration at `common` configuration.
 After that, we need to split it up between `build` and `dev` configuration sections as follows:

 **webpack.config.js**